ningding97/ningding97.github.io/_pages/about.md

 ---

 ### Bio
-I'm a Ph.D student at the [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/publish/csen/index.html/), [Tsinghua Univeristy](https://www.tsinghua.edu.cn/en/).
+I'm a final-year Ph.D student at the [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/publish/csen/index.html/), [Tsinghua Univeristy](https://www.tsinghua.edu.cn/en/).
 I'm advised by Prof. [Hai-Tao Zheng](https://dblp.org/pid/20/134.html) and also co-advised by Prof. [Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/).

 ### Research
 My research spans the areas of natural language processing and machine learning.
 At the current stage, I am particularly interested advanced stimulation of language models.
 My research aims to develop theory, tools, and algorithms to effectively and efficiently drive language models (especially the large ones), and also establish a deeper understanding by observing the behaviors of models.